isogeo/doc-admin/Help/en/introduction/update.md

-# Maintenir son patrimoine à jour
+# Keeping your data assets up-to-date